-If your mouth sores are recurring, it is definitely worth cutting out dairy products, especially those containing animal milk.
+If your mouth sores are recurring, cutting out dairy products, especially those containing animal milk, are worth cutting out.
 Opt for soy and oat milk-based products and vegan cheese and see if these changes make a difference.

 Coffee and Alcohol

 There are certain drinks that, if consumed, bring a risk of oral ulcers.
 Coffee and alcohol (preferably not together!) are both very acidic.
-These are both drinks we often take in large quantities, and we’re least likely to give these up.
-It might be necessary to decrease your dose if you’re experience chronic mouth pain as a result.
+We often take these drinks in large quantities and are least likely to give these up.
+It might be necessary to decrease your dose if you’re experiencing chronic mouth pain.

 The Food You’re Not Eating

 Now, let’s shift the focus away from the foods you should avoid to foods you should pay attention to!

-People get mouth ulcers if they are lacking certain vitamins and minerals in their diet.
-If your body is low on zinc, iron, B12 and/or folate then there’s a high chance you will get recurring sores.
+People get mouth ulcers if they lack certain vitamins and minerals in their diet.
+If your body is low on zinc, iron, B12 and folate, then there’s a high chance you will get recurring sores.

 To boost your levels of these, get more of these foods in your diet:

 - Zinc: oysters, whole grains and legumes

-- B12: meat, nutritional yeast, and yeast extract, and fortified cereals
+- B12: meat, nutritional yeast, yeast extract, and fortified cereals

 - Iron: dried fruit, green vegetables, red meat, beans and lentils

 - Folate: bread, rice, chickpeas, beans, and fresh fruit and vegetables

-As you can see, there are many items that cause mouth ulcers and irritate the tissue.
+As you can see, many items cause mouth ulcers and irritate the tissue.
 It’s best to eat these foods in moderation.
-Cut down on the foods that contribute to canker sores; you don’t have to ban them entirely.
+Cut down on the foods contributing to canker sores; you don’t have to ban them entirely.

-However, if you do find that you have an underlying allergy it is best to cut those foods out altogether.
+However, if you find an underlying allergy, it is best to eliminate those foods.
 Make sure you’re getting all the nutrients you need too.
-Like we said it’s not always about what your eating, but what you’re not eating that causes problems.
+As we said, it’s not always about what you eat, but what you’re not eating that causes problems.

-If you have altered your diet to eradicate your mouth ulcers, but they are still recurring, schedule an appointment with your dentist in NW Calgary today.
+If you have altered your diet to eradicate your mouth ulcers, which are still recurring, schedule an appointment with your dentist in NW Calgary today.